vufind-org/learning-vufind-book/source/05-understanding_solr.rst

 •       The purpose of Solr, and how it differs from other related tools like databases.
 •       Basic Solr terminology, such as “field type” and “analyzer chain.”
 •       How to interact with Solr, including some basic syntax.
-•       How to configure VuFind’s use of Solr.
+•       How to configure VuFind®’s use of Solr.

 5.1 Solr Overview
 -----------------

 Apache Solr is an open source search platform, designed to support fast and flexible full text searching.
-Since VuFind is primarily concerned with searching, Solr is an ideal engine to drive most of its functionality.
-While VuFind provides reasonable default settings and tools that save users from having to work directly with Solr, an understanding of how the tool works can be helpful when troubleshooting problems and customizing search behavior.
+Since VuFind® is primarily concerned with searching, Solr is an ideal engine to drive most of its functionality.
+While VuFind® provides reasonable default settings and tools that save users from having to work directly with Solr, an understanding of how the tool works can be helpful when troubleshooting problems and customizing search behavior.
 Describing Solr in detail is beyond the scope of this book, but this chapter will provide high-level overviews of some key features; see the “Additional Resources” at the end for some suggestions if you wish to learn more.

 5.1.1 Indexes vs. Databases
 ___________________________

 There are many different types of computer systems for storing and retrieving data, and different systems are better suited to different tasks.
-In fact, while VuFind uses Solr for searching, it also uses a relational database (usually MySQL/MariaDB or PostgreSQL) for storing persistent data like user accounts.
+In fact, while VuFind® uses Solr for searching, it also uses a relational database (usually MySQL/MariaDB or PostgreSQL) for storing persistent data like user accounts.
 Users who have a strong background in databases can find working with Solr confusing at first, so it is important to explain how an index like Solr differs from a relational database like MySQL.

 In a relational database, data is stored in a collection of rigidly-structured tables which aim to break content down into the smallest possible pieces.
 Tables can define relationships with one another so that the small pieces can be recomposed into more complex wholes through querying.
 This allows data to be stored with very little duplication, which makes maintenance easier.
 The enforcement of rules helps to prevent certain types of common data entry errors.
 The clear expression of data types and relationships makes it possible to query the data in complex ways.
 A relational database is an excellent tool for managing highly structured data.
 However, it may not be as useful when dealing with extremely heterogeneous information, and searching across many fields and many tables can be slow due to the work involved in fitting all the pieces back together again.

 An index like Solr differs from a relational database in many significant ways.
 While it imposes some structure on data, that structure is much less complex: a collection of documents containing named fields.
 There are fewer rules, and no safeguards to enforce data integrity, because data integrity is not a major concern of an index.
 Its job is simply to accept queries and find documents that match those queries as quickly and accurately as possible.
 To meet this goal, it makes a useful trade-off between resource consumption and performance, using significant amounts of memory and disk space to create data structures that help it to very rapidly identify matches.
 Solr is very good at searching, but it is most powerful when it is used to add search capabilities to data that is created and managed in some other system; while Solr can be used for end-to-end data management, doing so can be problematic, especially when upgrading to a new version of Solr or making changes to the structure of your documents.

 In the real world, distinctions between relational databases and indexes can sometimes be blurry; most major relational databases have added full text searching capabilities that resemble Solr, and over time, Solr has made it more feasible (though still not necessarily desirable) to manage data directly in the index.
-However, even with these caveats, it remains true that each type of system has strengths and weaknesses, and VuFind has been designed to play to the strengths of its components.
-This is why VuFind only uses Solr for searching, and other tools are used for managing persistent data.
+However, even with these caveats, it remains true that each type of system has strengths and weaknesses, and VuFind® has been designed to play to the strengths of its components.
+This is why VuFind® only uses Solr for searching, and other tools are used for managing persistent data.

 5.1.2 Solr’s Data Model
 _______________________